Ally Financial Inc. (NYSE:ALLY) Receives $37.35 Average Price Target from Brokerages

 In related news, CAO David J. Debrunner sold 22,500 shares of the business’s stock in a transaction on Monday, November 16th.
 The stock was sold at an average price of $30.82, for a total transaction of $693,450.00.
 Following the completion of the transaction, the chief accounting officer now directly owns 87,079 shares of the company’s stock, valued at approximately $2,683,774.78.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
 Insiders own 0.36% of the company’s stock.

 Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Patriot Financial Group Insurance Agency LLC grew its stake in Ally Financial by 52.0% during the 4th quarter.
-Patriot Financial Group Insurance Agency LLC now owns 760 shares of the financial services provider’s stock worth $27,000 after purchasing an additional 260 shares in the last quarter.
-Penserra Capital Management LLC boosted its position in shares of Ally Financial by 60.6% during the 4th quarter.
+Patriot Financial Group Insurance Agency LLC lifted its holdings in Ally Financial by 52.0% during the 4th quarter.
+Patriot Financial Group Insurance Agency LLC now owns 760 shares of the financial services provider’s stock worth $27,000 after buying an additional 260 shares during the last quarter.
+Penserra Capital Management LLC raised its position in shares of Ally Financial by 60.6% during the 4th quarter.
 Penserra Capital Management LLC now owns 983 shares of the financial services provider’s stock worth $34,000 after acquiring an additional 371 shares in the last quarter.
-Global Retirement Partners LLC acquired a new position in shares of Ally Financial during the 3rd quarter worth about $37,000.
-Sandy Spring Bank purchased a new position in shares of Ally Financial in the 3rd quarter valued at about $38,000.
-Finally, Alpha Paradigm Partners LLC acquired a new stake in shares of Ally Financial during the 4th quarter worth about $44,000.
+Global Retirement Partners LLC acquired a new position in Ally Financial in the third quarter valued at approximately $37,000.
+Sandy Spring Bank purchased a new position in Ally Financial in the third quarter valued at approximately $38,000.
+Finally, Alpha Paradigm Partners LLC purchased a new position in Ally Financial in the fourth quarter valued at approximately $44,000.
 92.07% of the stock is owned by hedge funds and other institutional investors.

 Ally Financial Inc, a bank holding company, provides various digital financial products and services to consumer, commercial, and corporate customers primarily in the United States and Canada.
 It operates through Automotive Finance Operations, Insurance Operations, Mortgage Finance Operations, and Corporate Finance Operations segments.